darkecology/darkeco-dataset/README.md

 ## Quick Start

+The data set offers many levels of aggregation.
+Many users will want the most aggregated data.
+It contains daily estimates of biological density in the atmosphere for each radar station.
+To get started:

 1. Clone this repository.
 2. Download the [daily time series][daily] data file and save it as `data/daily.tar.bz2`.
 3. Extract the data file: